-While treadmills provide a controlled environment for exercising, they can make you shift your weight and change your stride from your normal running gait.
+While treadmills provide a controlled environment for exercising, side effects of treadmill use include weight-shifting, which changes your stride from your normal running gait.
 Trying to balance on the revolving surface of a treadmill can make you increase or decrease your forward lean which can affect your calf muscles.
 When you run on a track or on the road, you often unconsciously adjust your speed; on a treadmill, however, you move at the speed of the treadmill.

 Your calves have two main muscles.
-The soleus muscle helps you point your foot while the gastrocnemius muscle helps you to control your knee movements.
+The soleus muscle helps you point your foot while the gastrocnemius muscle also helps you to control your knee movements.
 During running, these two muscles work together to help you extend and retract your feet in a continuous running motion.
 Muscle strains in the calves can range in intensity and location.

 Before hopping on the treadmill, do some dynamic calf stretches, such as gentle calf raises, to warm up your calf muscles.
 While you're on the treadmill, focus on your posture and try to avoid leaning.
 After your workout, do a static calf stretch, such as dropping your heel below the level of a step, to lengthen your muscles.

 The initial treatment for calf muscle strains involves the RICE method.
 This acronym stands for rest, ice, compression and elevation.
 Resting the muscle allows it time to recover.
 Applying an ice pack as soon as possible can help reduce swelling and intramuscular bleeding, limiting the extent of damage and lessening the discomfort.
 Compression involves wrapping the calf with an elastic sports bandage, while elevation helps drain the swelling and remove the added strain of your body weight.